MartinWie/PassGen/README.md

     - Add css on click while request is on flight(check https://htmx.org/essays/hypermedia-driven-applications/ and probably add option to add toggle class on x(e.g. on click))
     - Add helper (onEvent(Event enum like click for attributes[....) and JS code)
-    - checkout htmx active search or check if there is a trigger on release for the slider
 - Implement share functionality
     - Come up with a proper target for the post(popup or toast or link below(probably this one))
     - copy the link to the clipboard